 This 7-day itinerary has you starting off in Stockholm, Sweden, though it can easily be done in reverse as well (starting in Oslo).
 This itinerary omits Finland, as you simply don’t have enough time to combine four countries in 7 days.

 Buying a Europe train pass is a great way to hit all of the cities on my list for the best price.
-Check out this full article on train travel in Europe here.

 If you love museums you have come to the right place.
 With no less than 100 to choose from, there is a museum in Stockholm to suit the taste of every traveler.